antoniogweb/PHP2xAI/PHP2XAI/01-introduction.md

 - quickly experiment with new architectures;
 - export a portable graph and training configuration as JSON;
 - train entirely in C++ without calling PHP for individual batches or optimizer steps;
-- use SIMD/Eigen acceleration today and leave room for a future CUDA backend;
+- use the typed C++ runtime with NAIVE and Eigen CPU kernels;
+- keep device-specific execution as a future extension (CUDA is not implemented yet);
 - invoke native inference from PHP through FFI;
 - retain the PHP runtime as a readable implementation and development reference.